gumstix/yocto-manifest/README.md

 -------------------
 So it is borked.
 You're not really sure why.
 But it doesn't work any more.

-There are several degrees of *starting fresh*.
+There are several degrees of **starting fresh**; individual packages can be rebuilt or the whole system can be reconstructed.

  1. clean a package: bitbake <package-name> -c cleansstate
  2. re-download package: bitbake <package-name> -c cleanall
  3. destroy everything but downloads: rm -rf build (or whereever your sstate and work directories are)
- 4. destroy it all (not recommended): rm -rf build && rm -rf sources There are several degrees of *starting fresh*.
+ 4. destroy it all (not recommended): rm -rf build && rm -rf sources

+***
+**Note**
+If you've made a change to a recipe and want the package to be rebuilt, just increment the recipe version (the **PR** variable); cleaning is not necessary.
+***

+To make sense of the differences between these cleaning methods, it is useful to understand that Yocto caches both the downloaded source files for all the packages it tries to build (the **DL_DIR** configuration parameter) and the packages once built (the **SSTATE_DIR** configuration parameter).
+Typically, deleting the downloaded source is a bad idea---this just means re-fetching gigabytes of code which wastes precious network bandwidth on servers of many open-source projects.
+Cleaning the sstate cache for a particular package ensures that it actually gets rebuilt from source rather than simply restored from the cache.

 Customize
 ---------
 Sooner or later, you'll want to customize some aspect of the image either adding more packages, picking up some upstream patches, or tweaking your kernel.
-To this, you'll want to customize the Repo manifest to point at different repositories and branches or pull in additional meta-layers.
+To this end, you'll want to customize the Repo manifest to point at different repositories and branches or pull in additional meta-layers.

 Clone this repository (or fork it on github):